This is worth repeating: The use of picture icons in visual supports is not PECS.

 The Picture Exchange Communication System (PECS) is a type of augmentative alternative communication (AAC) originally developed for children with autism.
-The primary purpose of PECS is to teach individuals to initiate communication.
+The primary purpose of PECS is to teach individuals to initiate communication and to learn requesting.
 Individuals are taught to initiate by handing a picture to a communication partner in exchange for a desired item.

 There are so many misconception about PECS, so if you plan to dabble, take the time to learn a little more about this program.
 A video worth watching: A Clear Picture: The Use and Benefits of PECS.
 "This video includes a synopsis of the six training phases of PECS, a discussions of the myths and facts associated with PECS as well as an overview of the research related to PECS.
 Please note this video is an overview only and is not intended as a training workshop. "

 PECS allows individuals to communicate by using pictures instead of, or in conjunction with, speech.
 PECS can provides a beginning level of expression for individuals with complex communication needs.
 The important thing to remember is that it is used to initiate conversation and to communicate wants or needs to another person.
 It is not meant to be "the" system forever but would be more of a stepping stone to the next system.
 It may be used with young children but has also successfully been taught to adults with similar communication needs.

 How does PECS work?